 Quartz Countertops: Characteristics

 Quartz countertops are engineered surfaces that are made from a combination of roughly 90 percent ground natural quartz and about 10 percent polyresin.
 These specific percentages can slightly differ based on brands but will always be in the same area.

 Although quartz countertops are engineered, the surfaces are incredibly attractive.
-Due to the fact that they are manufactured, quartz countertops can be customized to produce virtually any style – including styles that look like granite and marble.
+Due to the fact that they are manufactured, quartz countertops have many different styles, including those that replicate natural stones like granite and marble.
 Another benefit that results from these surfaces being engineered is that they are non-porous, which separates them from both granite and marble.
 This means that quartz countertops do not require the sealing that granite and marble countertops do.

 One thing you must watch out for is not exposing quartz countertops to excessive heat.
 High levels of heat can melt the resin and cause a permanent burn mark on the surface.
 Never set down hot pots or pans on a quartz countertop.
 Heat resistance is one of the only areas in which quartz does not match or surpass other countertop options.

 Homeowners often turn to quartz as an alternative to not only granite and marble but materials such as solid surface as well.
 While quartz can closely compare with granite and marble, it is of better quality than solid surface countertops.
 The table below displays the positive and negative qualities of quartz.